Menu

 "Thank you for your representation of 17 August 2006 on behalf of Mr Alan Smith regarding Mr Smith’s allegations that Telstra monitored his phone calls and emails during an arbitration process with Telstra.
 The interception of emails and monitoring of phone calls is an offence under the Telecommunications (Interception and Access) Act 1979.
 Mr Smith should consider his dispute through the dispute resolution bodies, including his State Office of Fair Trading, the Competition and Consumer Commission, the Australian Communications and Media Authority state, and the courts".
 (Refer to exhibit AS 616-B File AS-CAV Exhibits 648-a to 700

-Following the advice given to me by Hon Senator Helen Coonan, I contacted Consumer Affairs Victoria (CAV) through his advisor, who also assisted him in the preparation of a claim to be provided to Peter Hiland, Barrister for the CAV.
-From October 2007 through to late 2008, this advisor (whom I have not named in this story) was a very high-ranking police officer who had many discussions with Mr Hiland, who then proceeded to assess the various claims provided by me.
+Following the advice given to me by Hon Senator Helen Coonan, I contacted Consumer Affairs Victoria (CAV) through his advisor, who also assisted him in preparing a claim to be provided to Peter Hiland, Barrister for CAV.
+From October 2007 through to late 2008, this advisor (whom I have not named in this story) was a very high-ranking police officer who had many discussions with Mr Hiland, who then assessed the various claims I provided.
 Altogether, some thirty relevant submissions were provided to the CAV during the period up to 2008.
 While I was seeking FOI documents for my 3 October 2008 Administrative Appeals Tribunal, it became evident that the CAV had stopped providing any assistance in these matters.

 On 17 March 2006, David Lever, Manager, Consumer Section, Telecommunications Division (a further government bureaucrat) wrote to me in response to my letter to Ms Forman, noting: